MyLinuxChoice/BSC-ETH-Web3-Sniper-GUI-2022/README.md

 <h3 align="center">⭐️ First GUI SNIPER BOT for WINDOWS & LINUX ⭐️</h3>

-#### Web3 Pancakeswap Sniper GUI Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
+#### Web3 Sniper GUI Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
 #### Sniper bot that watches when taxes/anti buy are removed from a contract, then quick snipes, with honeypot detector, and also keybinding for fair launches